Suppression of matter density growth at scales exceeding the cosmic screening length: Cosmic screening in hydrodynamic approximation

-In hydrodynamic approximation, which is valid for large scales (small $k$), and assuming $\Lambda$CDM cosmology, the formula for the matter power spectrum may be expressed as follows: \be{4} P_\delta(k,z)=F(k)\left[D_1(z)k^2+3\right]^2\, . \ee Here $D_1 = \left(\mathcal H/a\right)\int_0^a d{\tilde a}/{\mathcal H}^3$; $\mathcal H \equiv a'/a$ is the conformal Hubble parameter, and the prime denotes the derivative with respect to conformal time $\eta$.
-An important point worth highlighting is that the prefactor $F(k)$ has no dependence on time (equivalently, on redshift $z$); $z$-dependence is completely defined by the expression in brackets, and is easily calculated.
+Now, we turn to the power spectrum of the mass density contrast in hydrodynamic approximation valid for large scales (small $k$).
+Within the cosmic screening approach, the Fourier transform of the matter density fluctuation at large cosmological scales reads \cite{duel} \be{6} \widehat{\delta\rho} ({\bf k},z)\propto\widehat\phi ({\bf k})\left(D_1k^2+3\mathcal{H}D_1'+\frac{3\kappa\bar\rho c^2 }{2a}D_1\right)\, , \ee where, without loss of generality, the growing mode of the growth factor $D_1(z)$ may be presented as $\left(\mathcal H/a\right)\int_0^a d{\tilde a}/{\mathcal H}^3$ \cite{D1}, while $\widehat\phi ({\bf k})$ is a function of ${\bf k}$ only.
+Taking into account the definition \rf{3} and the expression \rf{6} as well as the equality $3\mathcal{H}^2-3\mathcal{H}'=3\kappa\bar\rho c^2/(2a)$ (which follows directly from the Friedmann equations), the formula for the matter power spectrum may be expressed as \be{8} P_{\delta}(k,z)= F(k) \left[D_1k^2+3\mathcal{H}D_1'+(3\mathcal{H}^2-3\mathcal{H}')D_1\right]^2\,\ee for $\Lambda$CDM cosmology.
+Employing the explicit expression for $D_1$, the above expression takes the more compact form \be{4} P_\delta(k,z)=F(k)\left[D_1(z)k^2+3\right]^2\, . \ee An important point worth highlighting is that the prefactor $F(k)$ has no dependence on time (equivalently, on redshift $z$); $z$-dependence is completely defined by the expression in brackets, and is easily calculated.
 Therefore, knowing how $F$ depends on $k$, one may obtain the power spectrum for any $z$ using the formula \rf{4}.
-This dependence can be revealed using one of the curves shown in Fig.~\ref{fig:1}.
+This dependence can be revealed using one of the curves shown in figure~\ref{fig:1}.
 In our case, for this purpose, we used the one for $z=80$: $F(k)=P_\delta(k,80)/\left[D_1(80)k^2+3\right]^2$.
-Then, making use of this expression as well as Eq.~\rf{4}, we have constructed the power spectra at $z =0,\, 15,\,50$, as shown in Fig.~\ref{fig:3}.
-Here, the curves obtained in the case of small density contrast provide a good approximation for the corresponding power spectra, which follow from the N-body simulation.
+We have constructed the power spectra at $z =0,\, 15,\,50$, as shown in figure~\ref{fig:3}.
+Here, the curves obtained in the case of small density contrasts provide a good approximation for the corresponding power spectra, which follow from the N-body simulation.
 The deviation takes place only at large $k$ (small distances), where large density contrasts play a significant role and the hydrodynamic approximation fails to accurately describe the growth of inhomogeneities.